-Thus, the decomposition allows identifying a risk factor associated with temperature, assuming that there is a systematic climate risk associated with unanticipated variations in temperature patterns.
-The framework described by Laurini (2019) allows the identification of permanent climate changes through the trend component, which is parameterized with a first-order random walk process.
+Thus, the decomposition allows identifying a risk factor associated with temperature, assuming that there is a systematic climate risk associated with unanticipated variations in climate change patterns.
+In particular, the effects of global warming in the trend of temperatures.
+The framework in Laurini (2019) allows the identification of permanent climate changes through the trend component, which is parameterized with a first-order random walk process.
 In this specification the trend component is the accumulation of all shocks with permanent effects, and, as the random walk representation is a Martingale process, variations in the trend component identify unanticipated shocks.